clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

 swupd
 #####

-`swupd` links a |CL-ATTR| installation with upstream updates and software.
+:command:`swupd` links a |CL-ATTR| installation with upstream updates and software.

 .. contents::
    :local: